-There are reports of a fake text claiming to be from the NHS circulating.
-It tells the person receiving it they're eligible to apply for the COVID-19 vaccine before linking them to a fake 'NHS' website that asks for personal information.
+There are reports of people receiving phone calls about vaccines, and asking people to pay, as well as a fake text claiming to be from the NHS telling the person receiving it they're eligible to apply for the COVID-19 vaccine before linking them to a fake 'NHS' website that asks for personal information.

 Email scams and cybercrime

 Unfortunately, criminals are using the coronavirus pandemic to con some people out of their money.
 Scams include sending emails or texts and creating fraudulent websites to offer things such as fake medical services or equipment that doesn't arrive (external link).
 Some of them are incredibly convincing and it's easy to be fooled into parting with your cash.

 Use the links below to find useful information to help protect you and the people you care about from COVID-related cybercrime.